 Brolga family with chicks

 I saw the first brolga just by the road.
 It stood majestically, not doing anything.
-Then we met the sarus crane family – dad, mum and a young.
+Then, we encountered a sarus crane family – a father, mother, and a young one.

-I noticed that brolga males have more red colour on their heads (as if the red sock is pulled on), and females have only a strip on the top that looks like a beret.
+I noticed that brolga males have more red colour on their heads, as if they’re wearing a red sock, while females have only a strip on the top that looks like a beret.

-Young brolga chicks are brown and have no red at all.
+Young brolga chicks are brown and don’t have any red on their heads.

-Walking after the birds, I got to the horses grazing nearby, they stood by the forest in a shady place and looked incredibly beautiful.
+As I walked chasing the birds, I came across some horses grazing nearby.
+They stood by the bushes in a shady place and looked incredibly beautiful.